Peacock Bass Tackle

 Peacock bass gear should be tailored to the size of the lure thrown, not the reputation of the fish pursued.
 Ranging from ½ to over 2 ounces, the principle lure types demand a broad range of tackle capability.
 Anglers often ask, "Which is better for peacocks, spinners or baitcasters?"
 The answer is both.
 Each type can perform satisfactorily alone, but a mix is even better.
 Casting accuracy is important for successfully catching peacock bass in the structure they frequent.
 If you're comfortable and skillful with both types, you can truly tailor your tackle to your pattern and presentation.
-Our clients are provided (at no charge) with the rods and reels necessary to be successful in all of our operations.
+Our clients are provided (at no charge) with the precisely appropriate rods and reels necessary to be successful in all of our operations.
 You are of course, always welcome to bring your own gear as well.
-We recognize that anglers are often more skillful with equipment that are used to.
+We recognize that anglers are often more skillful with equipment that they are used to.
 If you choose to bring your own, here are some recommendations;

 If you’re bringing your own gear, we recommend quality 3 piece pack rods such as those available available on www.Tackle-box.net from manufacturers such as Temple Forks Oufitters, G. Loomis or St. Croix.
 One piece rods are a pain to transport on international and charter flights.
 Two rods will serve the purpose.
 Three will fill just about all likely applications.
 With reels, quality is important.
 Bring something that will hold up under a week’s worth of abusive use.
 Stay as small and light as possible and select for fast retrieves.